Manufacturing Execution System

-Responsive web page is viewable on large TV monitors, desktops, touch screens, and laptops
+A responsive web page is viewable on large TV monitors, desktops, touch screens, and laptops.

-Capture operator comments per station and issue/track work instruction change requests back to engineering team
+Capture operator comments per station and issue/track work instruction change request back to the engineering team.

-Process tree summarizes all open & closed issues along with a graphical view of pending, incomplete, and closed activities
+The process tree summarizes all open & closed issues along with a graphical view of pending, incomplete, and closing activities.

-Hundreds of configurable preferences allow for system to be customized per your business rules (ie can a unit enter Station 2 without sign off at Station 1)
+Hundreds of configurable preferences allow for the system to be customized per your business rules (ie can a unit enter Station 2 without sign off at Station 1).